WHY MANUAL SMALL INCISION CATARACT SURGERY?

 - It is a high volume surgery learned by surgeons in a short span of time.

 - It is suitable for all types of cataracts.

-- MSICS has a quicker rehabilitation and faster healing times due to a lack of suture-related issues.
+- MSICS rehabilitation is quicker with shorter healing times due to the lack of suture-related issues.

 - The learning curve for MSICS is shorter than the learning curve for phacoemulsification.